-Fortunately, you have a lot of savings options, including accounts specifically designed for education — and knowing about them can help ease a lot of stress and give you confidence in your savings strategy.
+If you're overwhelmed by the thought of saving for college for your child, you're not alone.
+The good news is you have a lot of strategies at your disposal, including accounts specifically designed for education.
+Learning the alternatives can ease stress and give you confidence in your savings strategy.

 1. 529 Plans

-The main reason 529 college savings accounts are so attractive is because the money grows tax-free and can also be withdrawn tax-free at any time — as long as it’s taken out for educational purposes.
-That includes tuition, books, and even room and board, if the student is enrolled at least part-time.
+A 529 plan is a state-by-state college savings method where money grows tax-free, and you can take it out anytime for educational purposes.
+That includes tuition, books, and even room and board if enrolled at least part-time.

 2. Coverdell education savings account (ESA)

-There are a few drawbacks to ESAs, too.
-First, in order to qualify, your income can't exceed a certain amount.
-Second, you can only contribute to an ESA until your child turns 18 — after that, there’s an added excise tax.
-Furthermore, you must use your balance before your child turns 30, or you’ll have to pay a penalty tax on what’s left in the account.
+However, your income can't exceed a certain amount.
+You can only contribute to an ESA until your child turns 18 — after that, you pay an added excise tax.
+You must use your balance before your child turns 30, or you pay a penalty tax on your account balance.

 3. Custodial accounts

-The beauty of custodial accounts?
-Their flexibility.
-As the custodian, you can withdraw and spend the money at any time for any reason, as long as it benefits the child.
-Another plus: The earnings and gains are taxed at the child's tax rate instead of yours.
-That’s good news because your 2-year-old is probably bringing home a lot less bacon than you, so they’ll pay a lower tax rate.
+As the custodian, you can withdraw and spend the money for any reason benefiting your child.
+The earnings and gains are taxed at the child's tax rate instead of yours.
+(Your two-year-old is probably bringing home less bacon than you, so they pay a lower tax rate.)

-The drawbacks?
-As the custodian, your job is to manage the funds in the best interest of the child (or other minor).
-Once your child is of-age (18 or 21, depending on the state), the funds must be turned over to them to use as they wish, whether it’s for college expenses or a plane ticket to Ibiza.
+Once your child is of-age (18 or 21, depending on your state), you must turn over the funds to them to use as they wish, whether for college expenses or a plane ticket to Ibiza.

 4. Deposit accounts

-The biggest negative?
-You guessed it: cost.
-Establishing a trust typically requires the services of a trust attorney, which can cost thousands of dollars.
+The biggest downside with trusts is cost.
+Establishing a trust requires the services of a trust attorney, which can cost thousands of dollars.

 No matter which strategy you choose, the key is to start your education savings plan early.
-The more time your money can grow, the more you can accumulate without having to do a thing — and the more energy you can dedicate toward running around the backyard with Jimmy and building Lego cities with Becky.
+The more time your money can grow, the more chance it has to accumulate.